Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 Movies, Plays, and T.V.

 - Evaluate the recent season of your favorite sports team.
-How did the team perform based upon expectations at the start of the season?
+How did the team perform based on expectations at the start of the season?

 - Examine the difference between watching a game live vs. watching it on T.V.